-Eventually, we would run out of flute related things to talk about.
-However, if I made Spike like basketball and travel adventures, we could have a conversation for hours on end exchanging information between the two topics.
+Eventually, we would run out of flute-related things to talk about.
+However, if I made Spike-like basketball and travel adventures, we could have a conversation for hours on end exchanging information on the two topics.

 The last step is to make your imaginary friend look unique.
 Spend a solid hour a day thinking of how you want your conversation partner to look.
 Since they’ll only exist in your mind, it’s important you put in the right amount of effort in their casual attire.

 - Pick the character traits

 If you haven’t written me off yet as a psycho, I have some more tips for you.

 It’s going to feel strange at first talking to nothing for extended periods of time, but remember that the “nothing” is a split copy of yourself.
 Like how parents want a baby to make better versions of themselves, yeah it’s a bad example… but honestly, think about it.